 If you’re the executor of the estate you’ll have a number of responsibilities, such as:

 - distributing the estate to the people who are named as beneficiaries in the will.

-You can claim expenses from the estate for this work.
+You can claim reasonable expenses from the estate for this work.
 Solicitors can help you with your role as an executor.

 How do I apply for probate?